Be Prepared: Faith Communities

 Be a community asset to Palo Alto and its residents in a city-wide emergency

-- Be a Palo Alto community resource by completing a Faith Based Organization Letter of Intent(PDF, 406KB).
-This document does not bind your organization in any way, but rather indicates your willingness to assist in tasks, such as stockpiling medical equipment, operating as a resource distribution point, offering shelter to emergency responders, and more.
+- Be a Palo Alto community resource by completing a Faith Based Organization Letter of Intent(PDF, 419KB).
+This document does not bind your organization in any way.
+It indicates your willingness to assist in tasks, such as stockpiling medical equipment, distributing supplies, offering shelter, and more.

-- Find your Neighborhood Preparedness Coordinator for information on citywide preparedness drills by emailing email@example.com or
+- Find your Neighborhood Preparedness Coordinator for information on citywide preparedness drills: email email@example.com or

 - Work with other local faith leaders near your facility to coordinate emergency preparedness plans, activities, or drills.